Home Drugs Tylenol Drug Interactions

 Available data shows that alternating use of or taking Tylenol and ibuprofen in combination is well tolerated.
 And there’s growing research that suggests there are benefits to doctor-managed treatment regimens combining ibuprofen and acetaminophen.

-While combining Tylenol and ibuprofen or taking them in alternating fashion appears to reduce fevers in children compared to using them alone, there are concerns about potential dosing errors that can lead to unintentional overdose with this more complicated regimen.
+While combining Tylenol and ibuprofen or taking them in alternating fashion may reduce fevers in children more significantly than using them alone, there are concerns about potential dosing errors that can lead to unintentional overdose with this more complicated regimen.

-Tylenol and ibuprofen each have potential health risks before being combined with another medication, and these side effects may be contraindicated for some patients.
-Although Tylenol and ibuprofen make for a well-tolerated combination, their use at the same time still elevates the risk of a negative effect.
+Tylenol and ibuprofen each have potential health risks before being combined with another medication, and their use may be contraindicated for some patients.
+Although Tylenol and ibuprofen may make for a well-tolerated combination, their use at the same time still elevates the risk of negative effects.

 Even without noticeable negative side effects, you should not take either medication long term.
 If you experience any side effects from Tylenol or ibuprofen, or from the combination of the two, speak to your doctor immediately.